rishavjain08/mifos-gazelle/docs/POSTMAN_SETUP.md

 NOTE: You may need to change some of the environment variables if the hosts are different.

 ## Step 5: Upload the BPMN Diagrams
-To run the APIs, such as, for example `Batch Transactions`, you need to have all the BPMN diagrams loaded into your zeebe ops.
+To run the APIs, such as, for example `Batch Transactions`, you need to have all the BPMN diagrams loaded into your Zeebe ops.
 For that you can do the following steps:
 Browse to the directory `src/mojafos/deployer/apps/ph_env_labs/orchestration/feel`.
-Here you can all of the BPMN diagrams that are required to run the APIs.
+Here you can get all of the BPMN diagrams that are required to run the APIs.
 Now, you can go to the folder `Zeebe Operations APIs` under the imported Postman Collection and find the API for uploading BPMN diagrams, i.e, `Upload BPMN` with route `{{ZeebeOpsHostName}}/zeebe/upload`.
-You can pass in the `.bpmn` files into the `file` parameter of form-data and upload the required diagrams to zeebe.
+You can pass in the `.bpmn` files into the `file` parameter of form-data and upload the required diagrams to Zeebe.

 ## Step 6: Setup Complete
 After following the above steps correctly, you'll be able to run the postman collections smoothly.